iamrnaji/journey/README.md

 # journey
 My journey as a student

-This is just a repository for my java and C++ based code; nothing too complicated
+This is just a repository for my java and C++ based code; nothing too complicated.
+Some work from leet code